bicarbon8/automated-functional-testing/packages/aft-jasmine-reporter/README.md

     });
 });
 ```
-which would output the following to your console and any AFT `LoggingPlugin` instances referenced in your `aftconfig.json` if the test ID should not be run:
+which would output the following to your console and any AFT `ReportingPlugin` instances referenced in your `aftconfig.json` if the test ID should not be run:
 ```text
 17:52:45 - [YourTestSuite can check if test [C1234] should be run] - WARN - none of the supplied tests should be run: [C1234] 17:52:45 - [YourTestSuite can check if test [C1234] should be run] - WARN - test skipped